SarahAmel/carriebradshaw/README.md

 # References
 The play back zoom videos from Unit helped immensely.

-The staff within the UCF bootcamp helped me tremendously as well my amazing classmates.
+The staff within the UCF bootcamp helped me tremendously as well as my amazing classmates.

 I am greatly appreciative of all the knowlegeable Tutors available and TA's who helped after or before class.

 Thank you for all the support!!

+shoutout to Discord you are as loyal as my dog... hahaha... heck yeah!!!